Equity Navigator: A case study in designing for empowerment

 While legal “rights” are not the ultimate solution to systemic injustice, they are an essential tool for asserting autonomy, seeking accountability, and resisting harmful systems.
 By providing accessible, actionable information, Equity Navigator empowers users to take informed steps toward security and advocacy, recognizing their agency within structures often designed to exclude them.

-Problem statement
+Problem

-Goal statement
+Goal

 My role